dpm76/irbg/README.md

-# irbg
+# IoT and Robot Builder Group
-Code examples used for meetings and workshops of the "Iot and Robot Builder Group" of Freiburg
+Code and examples used for meetings and workshops of the "IoT and Robot Builder Group" of Freiburg